React quickly in a competitive real estate buying market with a Real Estate LLC

 A Limited Liability Company, or LLC, is a distinct legal entity.
 LLC owners, known as members, have “limited liability” meaning they receive liability protection, which is similar to a corporation.
 Creating an IRA LLC is one strategy IRA investors have used to purchase real estate.
 This gives you checkbook control — a term used when an IRA holder has complete signing authority over his or her retirement funds.

-While you don’t have to create an LLC to invest in real estate in your IRA, an IRA LLC gives you easy access to your funds, so you can react quickly in a competitive real estate buying market.
+While you don’t have to create an LLC to invest in real estate in your IRA, an IRA LLC is a strategy some IRA holders use that gives them easy access to their funds, so they can react quickly in a competitive real estate buying market.
 An LLC that is owned by your IRA needs:

-Once the LLC is formed, the IRA is the owner or sole member of the LLC, and is managed by you, the IRA holder.
-The newly created business account is linked to your self-directed IRA funds.
+Once the LLC is formed, the IRA is made the owner or sole member of the LLC, and is managed by the IRA holder.
+The newly created business account is established under the name of the LLC which is funded by IRA assets and deposited into the checking account.
 Electing yourself “Managing Member” of the LLC, entitles you to a check book that is directly linked to the business checking account, giving you control over the funds.
-Your IRA LLC is now a legal entity that can purchase assets outright.
+Your IRA is now invested in a legal entity that can purchase assets outright.

 Before entering into this type of strategy, it is best to seek advice from your legal or tax advisor.
 Entrust does not advocate nor endorses this arrangement.
 Our purpose here is purely to expose you to the strategies other investors have taken to real estate investing in their IRAs.
 Entrust merely facilitates the requests of IRA holders who have chosen to enter into this type of arrangement.

-Convenience—Once you identify an investment you want to purchase, you can just write a check.
+- Convenience—once you identify an investment you want to purchase, you can just write a check.
 You don’t have to fill out paperwork or get approval from Entrust; you can take care of it yourself.
+You will still need to be aware of the prohibited transactions (IRC Sec.
+4975) rules to avoid losing the tax favored status of your IRA.

 LLCs must avoid prohibited transactions.
-Engaging in prohibited transactions causes the entire IRA to be disbursed, leaving the investor with serious tax penalties.
+Engaging in prohibited transactions causes the entire IRA to be taxable as of the 1st of the year in which the prohibited transaction occurs.
+This leaves the investor with unintended tax and penalties.
 It is up to you, as the IRA holder, to make sure that the IRA does not engage in activities that may jeopardize its tax-deferred status.
 See IRC § 408(e)(2) for more on transactions between an IRA LLC and disqualified persons.